GitMew/C-RISCV-MDs/s5_exceptions-csr-ecall.md

         - Furthermore, even if we wanted to use only one register in space, `uscratch` wouldn't suffice in the important use-case of loading data from informative CSRs (`ucause`, `uepc` ...).
         - Additionally, `uscratch` can't be used for passing arguments, nor arithmetic, nor branching.

-- Doomsday scenario: a byte-aligned stack pointer when pushing a link register to the stack.
+- Doomsday scenario: a stack pointer aligned on any byte that doesn't delimit a doubleword, right as we're pushing a link register to the stack at procedure startup.
     - Not only does this cause a trap (`sp` should be doubleword-aligned),
     - and not only does this make the procedure jump without having backed up its temporaries,
     - but also, it makes the stack unusable to the handler.